Multi-Persona Thinking for Bias Mitigation in Large Language Models: Limitations

 Third, our current evaluation focuses on multiple-choice tasks.
-Although open-ended generation is more complex, the core idea of using diverse personas to expose and resolve bias is theoretically transferable.
-However, empirical validation in such settings faces two significant hurdles.
-The first one is the shortage of unbiased evaluation metrics: Open-ended generation lacks a universally accepted, unbiased gold standard for evaluation.
-Current automated metrics (e.g., LLM-as-a-judge) may contain their own inherent biases, which could lead to biased judgments.
-The second one is the scarcity of controlled benchmarks: The lack of datasets that match the rigor of BBQ, which rigorously controls variables to simultaneously evaluate reasoning capabilities and social biases.
-Without such controlled settings, it becomes challenging to measure whether an improvement in bias comes at the cost of reasoning in open-ended generation.
+Although open-ended generation is more complex, the core idea of using diverse personas to expose and resolve bias is transferable, in principle.
+However, empirical validation in such settings faces two major challenges.
+The first is the lack of unbiased evaluation metrics.
+Open-ended generation lacks a universally accepted, unbiased gold standard for evaluation.
+Current automated metrics such as LLM-as-a-judge may themselves introduce bias, which could lead to biased judgments.
+The second is the scarcity of controlled benchmarks.
+Unlike BBQ, which carefully controls variables to evaluate both reasoning ability and social bias, existing open-ended benchmarks rarely provide the same level of assessment.
+As a result, it is difficult to determine whether a reduction in bias comes at the cost of reasoning quality in open-ended settings.